Minimally invasive glaucoma surgery (MIGS)

 MIGS or minimally invasive glaucoma surgery refers to a group of surgical procedures which constitute the latest advance in surgical treatment for glaucoma.
 In this condition, the aqueous humour of the eye doesn’t flow normally: it thus builds up and increases intraocular pressure, which ends up damaging the optic nerve and causing sight loss.
 New techniques have been developed to drain the excess aqueous humour and to decrease intraocular pressure.

-One of the main benefits of this procedure is that if you have glaucoma eye drops will not be needed several times every day.
-Another benefit is that this technique slows down the progression of this disease.
+One of the main benefits of MIGS is that if you have glaucoma, eye drops won't be required.
+Another benefit of MIGS is that this technique slows down the progression of glaucoma.

 How does MIGS work?